DC motor: Series connection

 A series DC motor connects the armature and field windings in series with a common D.C. power source.
 The motor speed varies as a non-linear function of load torque and armature current; current is common to both the stator and rotor yielding current squared (I^2) behavior.
 A series motor has very high starting torque and is commonly used for starting high inertia loads, such as trains, elevators or hoists.
 This speed/torque characteristic is useful in applications such as dragline excavators, where the digging tool moves rapidly when unloaded but slowly when carrying a heavy load.

 A series motor should never be started at no load.
-With no mechanical load on the series motor, the current is low, the counter-Electro motive force produced by the field winding is weak, and so the armature must turn faster to produce sufficient counter-EMF to balance the supply voltage.
+With no mechanical load on the series motor, the current is low, the counter-Electromotive force produced by the field winding is weak, and so the armature must turn faster to produce sufficient counter-EMF to balance the supply voltage.
 The motor can be damaged by overspeed.
 This is called a runaway condition.

 Series motors called universal motors can be used on alternating current.
 Since the armature voltage and the field direction reverse at the same time, torque continues to be produced in the same direction.
 However they run at a lower speed with lower torque on AC supply when compared to DC due to reactance voltage drop in AC which is not present in DC.
 Since the speed is not related to the line frequency, universal motors can develop higher-than-synchronous speeds, making them lighter than induction motors of the same rated mechanical output.
 This is a valuable characteristic for hand-held power tools.
 Universal motors for commercial utility are usually of small capacity, not more than about 1 kW output.
 However, much larger universal motors were used for electric locomotives, fed by special low-frequency traction power networks to avoid problems with commutation under heavy and varying loads.